ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 **Congratulations!
 You've completed your first segment!**

-In the new_segments directory you set when you launched VC, you will now have a folder with the name of your new segment, and within that folder a folder called /layers/, and a number of different files, the most important of which are detailed below.
+In the new_segments directory you set when you launched VC, you will now have a folder with the name of your new segment, and within that folder a folder called `layers/`, and a number of different files, the most important of which are detailed below.
 Much of this information was gathered from @Seth P. and @khartes_chuck on the discord:

-* /layers/ contains files numbered 00.tif to 64.tif (or 000.tif to 156.tif for 3.24um scans).
+* `layers/` contains files numbered 00.tif to 64.tif (or 000.tif to 156.tif for 3.24um scans).
 These are slices of the surface volume, each of a thickness equal to the voxel size of the scroll you are currently segmenting, typically what we call “low res” are the 7.91um voxel spacing, and “high res” would be 3.24um voxel spacing.
-For a 7.91um volume, this means that each surface volume is 64 tifs * 7.91um, for about 506um thickness, or .506mm
+For a 7.91um volume, this means that each surface volume is 64 tifs * 7.91um, for about 506um thickness, or .506mm.

-* `<segmentationnumber>.obj` this is a 3D image format that stores information about the geometry of a 3D model, such as vertex positions, texture maps, normals, and faces.
-This is a mesh created from the pointset created by your segmentation line and detailed further below
+* `<SegmentNumber>.obj` this is a 3D image format that stores information about the geometry of a 3D model, such as vertex positions, texture maps, normals, and faces.
+This is a mesh created from the pointset created by your segmentation line and detailed further below.

-* `<segmentationnumber>.tif` is a composite image of maximum intensity pixels from within the surface volume, it is also used for texturing in combination with the mtl file
+* `<SegmentNumber>.tif` is a composite image of maximum intensity pixels from within the surface volume, it is also used for texturing in combination with the mtl file.

-* `<segmentationnumber>.mtl` is a text file that contains information about the material, such as opacity, reflectivity, and points to the texture file (the tif in the previous line)
+* `<SegmentNumber>.mtl` is a text file that contains information about the material, such as opacity, reflectivity, and points to the texture file (the tif in the previous line).

-* `<segmentationnumber>.ppm` A simple way to think about this is to think of it as a super dense point cloud that for each voxel in the flattened volume contains a point representing the 3d location in the original volume that voxel came from, and some information about that point.
+* `<SegmentNumber>.ppm` A simple way to think about this is to think of it as a super dense point cloud that for each voxel in the flattened volume contains a point representing the 3d location in the original volume that voxel came from, and some information about that point.
 A better explanation is that a .ppm is special case of an ordered pointset, where type = double and dim = 6.
 It is generated by flattening the segmented surface, discretizing the parameterization, and storing the corresponding 3D point and surface normal for each spot on the surface.
 Using slice notation, ppm[y, x, 0:3] stores the 3D point and ppm[y, x, 3:6] stores the surface normal.
 Because the surface does not fill the 2D array entirely, there is a *_mask.png file next to the PPM.
 It stores which pixels in the PPM have valid values.
 More info here: Volume Cartographer PPM file format (github.com)

-* `<segmentationnumber>_mask.png` as detailed in the ppm description, just denotes areas that do not contain information from the scroll data.
+* `<SegmentNumber>_mask.png` as detailed in the ppm description, just denotes areas that do not contain information from the scroll data.

-* `<segmentnumber>.vcps` this is the pointset created by your segmentation line.
+* `<SegmentNumber>.vcps` this is the pointset created by your segmentation line.
 A .vcps file stores lists or 2D arrays of N-dimensional, numerical vectors.
 It starts with a header as described, then the points are written in sequence, usually in binary and rarely in ASCII.
 The type field in the header tells you the fundamental C++ type stored.

-* `<segmentationnumber>.vcano` contains information about which points were manually moved, and their original locations
+* `<SegmentNumber>.vcano` contains information about which points were manually moved, and their original locations.

-* `Author.txt` contains the name of the person who created it
+* `Author.txt` contains the name of the person who created it.

-* `Area_cm2.txt` is simply the size of the segment in cm^2
+* `Area_cm2.txt` is simply the size of the segment in cm^2.

 ### Outputs